Mustique: New ownership and development

-In 1976, due to financial problems, Tennant sold a controlling interest (60%) in The Mustique Company to a consortium led by Hans Neumann, a Venezuelan industrialist of Czech origin who had survived the Holocaust by hiding in plain sight in Berlin.
-Neumann took over control of the island and, in 1979, appointed Brian Alexander to take over its management.
+In 1976, due to financial problems, Tennant sold a controlling interest (60%) in The Mustique Company to Venezuelan industrialists Hans Neumann and Alberto Vollmer Herrera.
+Neumann, a Czech national who had survived the Holocaust by hiding in plain sight in Berlin, led the operations for the consortium, while Vollmer provided financial backing.
+Having taken control of the island, Neumann appointed Brian Alexander in 1979 to take over the management of the Mustique Company.
 Alexander did not retire until August 2008.
 During Alexander's tenure, homes were built for workers on the island.

-Tennant remained the owner of a plot on the island until moving to St. Lucia in 1992.
+Tennant remained the owner of a plot on the island until moving to Saint Lucia in 1992.
 However, by 1987, Tennant had sold his remaining shares of The Mustique Company to Hans Neumann.
 After 2007, major improvements were made on the island including a desalination plant, solar panels to provide electricity and the recycling of certain types of trash.

 In 1988 Hans Neumann set up the ownership structure as it is today and Mustique Island was transformed into a private limited company with the 104 homeowners as minority shareholders.
 Until 2003, Hans Neumann followed by his daughter Ariana Neumann retained a seat on the board and a block of 30% of the shares, which continued to provide stability over the years as it prevented dramatic policy shifts or substantial deviations from the development plan.

 As of 2019, The Mustique Company is managed by Roger Pritchard, who replaced Brian Alexander.
 He leads a staff of 450 who oversee every aspect of island life, management of the villas and security.
 The security and fire services are provided by a team of officers led by a former Scotland Yard chief.
 Every visitor must be registered with the security force.

 The Mustique Charitable Foundation has been funding programmes for the island locals, such as scholarships, arranging for surgeons to visit the island and literacy programmes since 2018.
 The Mustique Charitable Trusts funds projects such as Disaster Management Education, refurbishment of the Milton Cato Memorial Hospital in Saint Vincent, school meal programmes, some literacy projects and after-school programmes, diabetes and hypertension screening, a hospice and tree planting.